BlackSwanBay/NvidiaProfileInspectorRevamped/README.md

 ## Disclaimer

-Make sure you use NVIDIA driver 572.83+ for full access to every NVPI setting with no errors on save
+Make sure you use NVIDIA driver 572.83+ for full access to every NVPI setting with no errors.
+Any version lower may not work properly

 ## Screenshots